Before diving into the film we need to know the connection between "Stree," "Munjya," and "Bhediya." Is there any connection between all the three?

 Yes or no?

-Well, I think you probably do because science might find proof of them.
-So, what’s the problem in believing in demons, especially when there’s proof of their existence?
+Well, I think you probably do because science will find proof of them.
+So, what's the problem in believing in demons, especially when there's proof of their existence?

 Here, we will go heart-to-heart about Munjya movie.